awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-autoscaling.md

 This means you can run 50 concurrent tasks in your environment\.
 Any tasks beyond 50 will be queued, and wait for the running tasks to complete\.

+**Run more concurrent tasks**\.
 You can modify your environment to run more tasks concurrently using the following configurations:

 1. Increase the maximum number of concurrent tasks each worker can run by default and the vCPU of containers by choosing the `mw1.medium` \(10 concurrent tasks by default\) [environment class](environment-class.md)\.